MAX-dev2020/Spotify-automate/README.md

 ### 8. Enjoy your fav songs everywhere :scream_cat:

-###### If few songs are not added then the mp3 file dosen't contain proper title, album or artist name.
+###### If the songs are not added or the song added is different from the local song then the mp3 file dosen't contain proper title, album or artist name.

 https://user-images.githubusercontent.com/60339025/138585994-c9ea4317-d263-4577-9de9-58056fe079d7.mp4